Ep.42 Remote Monitoring post Covid-19 – Part 1

-Viruses mutate faster passing through the various pest species and onto to humans, faster than we can formulate new vaccines.
+Viruses mutate quicker passing through the various pest species and onto to humans, quicker than we can formulate new vaccines.
 Not everyone is getting vaccinated, and if viruses replicate so quickly and have pests to pass them on, we might not get to herd immunity.
-Bobby states, “The concern is we ourselves might be the greatest threat to our own recovery.”
+Bobby states: “The concern is we ourselves might be the greatest threat to our own recovery.”

 Prevention better than cure

 Clients are increasingly requesting ‘preventive pest management’ – prevention before a problem occurs.
 As an industry we have been talking for years about Integrated Pest Management (IPM) – which is in effect the same, but expressed by the industry as the acronym IPM which they struggle with.
 IPM is prevention…. it’s a no brainer.

 Looking to the future of the industry, how will things be in three, five or ten years?
 This too is a no brainer.
 The industry will be relaying on prevention – prevention has many different dynamics – the future is not going to be reliant on lots of different chemicals.

 Bobby mentions a very recently published paper that records residues of anticoagulant rodenticides showing up in bald eagles and golden eagles in the US.
 Whilst residues have already been found in carnivores, hawks and owls in the US and Europe, this is one of the first formal scientific reportings for eagles.
 How is this happening?
 Prevention and self regulation must be the way forward.
 There is nothing worse than bad legislation organised by people who do not understand the various dynamics associated with the science of pest management.